SmarterApp/AP_ItemBankSyncService/README.md

+# !!!
+IMPORTANT !!! - Archived
+This project has been archived and is no longer actively maintained.
+All code has been migrated to the [TIMS project](https://github.com/SmarterApp/TIMS).

 # Assessment Production - Item Bank Sync Service
 Micro-service to sync data to and from the item bank and the intermediate data store.